 - Become a permanent resident of Australia on the day you obtain the visa.

 The Australian Department of Immigration and Citizenship publishes the annual Skilled Occupations List (SOL) that contains eligible occupations for high-skilled immigration to Australia.
 The majority of IT occupations are on this list.
-You can check all available IT occupations with the list of visa options in our PDF document.
+You can check all available IT occupations with the list of visa options in our article.

 If you found your occupation on this list, you can start looking for a job in Australia and apply for one of the temporary or permanent visas.